Dust attenuation evolution in $z \sim 2$-$12$ JWST galaxies: Acknowledgements

 \section{Acknowledgements}

 We would like to express our gratitude to H. Hirashita and I. Shivaei for engaging in productive discussions with us and providing valuable insights and comments.
-Additionally, we thank to M. Decleir and I. Shivaei for sharing their findings on the attenuation curve properties.
-VM, AF, and AP acknowledge support from the ERC Advanced Grant INTERSTELLAR H2020/740120.
+Additionally, we thank M. Decleir, I. Shivaei, and J. Witstok for sharing their findings on the properties of the attenuation curve.
+VM, AF, AP, and MK acknowledge support from the ERC Advanced Grant INTERSTELLAR H2020/740120.
+VM acknowledges support from the ERC Grant FIRSTLIGHT and from the Slovenian National Research agency ARRS through grants N1-0238, P1-0188.
 Partial support (AF) from the Carl Friedrich von Siemens-Forschungspreis der Alexander von Humboldt-Stiftung Research Award is kindly acknowledged.
 Any dissemination of results must indicate that it reflects only the author’s view and that the Commission is not responsible for any use that may be made of the information it contains.
 The data products presented herein were retrieved from the Dawn JWST Archive (DJA).
 DJA is an initiative of the Cosmic Dawn Center, which is funded by the Danish National Research Foundation under grant No. 140.
 We gratefully acknowledge the computational resources of the Center for High Performance Computing (CHPC) at SNS.